-Non-emergency Ambulance: Deductible applies.
-50% coinsurance for each Medicare-covered Air Ambulance service.\ Prior Authorization is required.
+Non-emergency Ambulance: \$50 copay for each Medicare-covered Air Ambulance service.
+You pay these amounts until you reach the out-of-pocket maximum.
+Prior Authorization is required.

-Annual wellness visit

-If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+Services that are covered for you What you must pay when you get these services Annual Routine Physical Exam includes comprehensive physical examination and evaluation of status of chronic diseases.
+Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests or diagnostic tests.
+Additional cost share may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this Medical Benefits Chart.
+Annual Routine Physical Exam is limited to one each year.
+Please contact the plan for more details.
+In-Network \$0 copay Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once per benefit year.

-Note: Members who are newly enrolled into Medicare are eligible for the "Welcome to Medicare" preventive visit upon enrollment.
-Existing members are eligible for an annual wellness exam regardless of the date of any prior "Welcome to Medicare" exam.

-There is no coinsurance, copayment, or deductible for the annual wellness visit.

-Deductible applies.

-50% coinsurance for each

-Medicare-covered service.\

-Prior Authorization is required.

-Bone mass measurement

-For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.

-There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.
+Note: Members who are newly enrolled into Medicare are eligible for the Welcome to Medicare preventive visit upon enrollment.
+Existing members are eligible for an annual wellness exam regardless of the date of any prior Welcome to Medicare exam.
+In-Network There is no coinsurance, copayment, or deductible for the annual wellness visit.
+Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+In-Network There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.

-Deductible applies.

-50% coinsurance for each

-Medicare-covered service.\

-Prior Authorization is required.